Correct bounds on the Ising lace-expansion coefficients: Abstract

 \section{Abstract}

-The lace expansion for the Ising two-point function was successfully derived in \cite{s07}.
-It is an identity that involves an alternating series of the lace-expansion coefficients.
-In the same paper, we claimed that the expansion coefficients obey certain diagrammatic bounds which imply faster $x$-space decay (as the two-point function cubed) above the critical dimension $\dc$ ($=4$ for finite-variance models), if the spin-spin coupling is ferromagnetic, translation-invariant, summable and symmetric with respect to the underlying lattice symmetries.
+The lace expansion for the Ising two-point function was successfully derived in \cite[Proposition~1.1]{s07}.
+It is an identity that involves an alternating series of lace-expansion coefficients.
+In the same paper, we claimed that the expansion coefficients obey certain diagrammatic bounds which imply faster $x$-space decay (as the two-point function cubed) above the critical dimension $\dc$ ($=4$ for finite-variance models) if the spin-spin coupling is ferromagnetic, translation-invariant, summable and symmetric with respect to the underlying lattice symmetries.
 However, we recently found a flaw in the proof of \cite[Lemma~4.2]{s07}, a key lemma to the aforementioned diagrammatic bounds.

-In this paper, we no longer use the problematic \cite[Lemma~4.2]{s07}, and prove new diagrammatic bounds on the expansion coefficients that are slightly more complicated than those in \cite[Proposition~4.1]{s07} but nonetheless obey the same fast decay above the critical dimension $\dc$.
-Consequently, the lace-expansion results for the Ising and $\vphi^4$ models so far \cite{cs15,cs19,hhs08,s15} are all saved.
-The proof is based on the random-current representation and its source-switching technique of Griffiths, Hurst and Sherman \cite{ghs70}, combined with a double expansion: a lace expansion for the lace-expansion coefficients.
+In this paper, we no longer use the problematic \cite[Lemma~4.2]{s07}, and prove new diagrammatic bounds on the expansion coefficients that are slightly more complicated than those in \cite[Proposition~4.1]{s07} but nonetheless obey the same fast decay above the critical dimension $\dc$.~Consequently, the lace-expansion results for the Ising and $\vphi^4$ models in the literature are all saved.~The proof is based on the random-current representation and its source-switching technique of Griffiths, Hurst and Sherman, combined with a double expansion: a lace expansion for the lace-expansion coefficients.